 Outlook / Prognosis

-- Blood in the stool
+- Blood in their stool.

-- Swollen abdomen
+- Swollen belly (abdomen).

-- Weight loss
+- Weight loss.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy